Tamar Jacoby: Life and career

 She founded ImmigrationWorks USA in 2006 and Opportunity America in 2014.

+She traveled to Ukraine to write about the war in spring 2022.
+The New Ukraine Project, founded in 2023, covers a broad range of topics, including Ukrainian refugees in Europe, Ukrainian public opinion, Ukrainian anticorruption and economic reform, the emerging Ukrainian defense industry and European rearmament.
+Jacoby writes about Ukraine and defense for Forbes.

-Her articles have appeared in The New York Times, The Wall Street Journal, The Washington Post, The Weekly Standard and Foreign Affairs, among other publications.
+Her articles have appeared in The New York Times, The Wall Street Journal, The Washington Post, Forbes, The Bulwark, Washington Monthly, and Foreign Affairs, among other publications.

 Her 1998 book, Someone Else’s House: America’s Unfinished Struggle for Integration (Free Press), tells the story of race relations in three American cities – New York, Detroit and Atlanta.
+Displaced: The Ukrainian Refugee Experience (Talentos Press) is based on interviews with 45 Ukrainians living temporarily in Poland in March 2022.
 Her edited volumes include Reinventing the Melting Pot: The New Immigrants and What It Means to Be American (Basic Books) and This Way Up: New Thinking About Poverty and Economic Mobility (American Enterprise Institute).

-Jacoby has also taught at various educational institutions, including Yale University, New York University, Cooper Union and The New School for Social Research.
+Jacoby has also taught at Yale University, New York University, Cooper Union and The New School for Social Research.